-- John Constantine gets out of a sticky situation when a demon had fused four hooligans together to kill him, while retaining their personalities.
+- John Constantine gets out of a sticky situation where a demon had fused four hooligans together to kill him, while retaining their personalities.
 Unfortunately for the demon's plans, two were for Chelsea, the other two for Arsenal.
-They start beating the crap out of themselves, allowing John to escape.
+They start beating the crap out of themselves (ultimately ripping themselves apart), allowing John to escape.

-- On another occasion, John meets a demon who is the genius spirit of football hooliganism and accepted deaths and bloodshed in the stands as his sacrifices.
+- On another occasion, John meets a demon who is the genius spirit of football hooliganism and accepts deaths and bloodshed in the stands as his sacrifices.

 - Green Street has Elijah Wood's Fish out of Water American student sucked into the world of a West Ham firm.

 - In The 51st State, Robert Carlyle's character Felix De Souza is a hardcore Liverpool supporter.

 - In Eurotrip, two of the protagonists run into a Manchester United fan club (in Londonnote ).
 The club is exaggeratedly violent, but the two of them manage to make a good impression (and convince them that they are United fans from the US), so the club welcomes them in and even gives them a ride to France for a match.
 The club shows up again at the climax to help save the day.

 - The Dingo Pictures animated film Animal Soccer World invokes this with a gang of duck hooligans who show up for the animal soccer game.
 They're stereotypically attired and some have weapons with them before the game even starts.
 They play no part in the film after being introduced.

 - In The Inbetweeners, a group of hooligans keep Will awake though his entire bus ride from the airport by singing irritating songs praising Burnley.
 He comments, "When people ask me if I like football now, I say yes, but not Burnley.
 Burnley can fuck off."